sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     RUN pip install pandas
     ```

-    This will create an image from the existing `python` image.
-It will also install `jupyterlab` with `pip`.
-As a default command it starts a jupyter notebook at port 8888.
+    This will create an image from the existing `Python` image.
+It will also install `JupyterLab` with `pip`.
+As a default command it starts a Jupyter notebook at port 8888.

     !!! note "Ports"
-        We have specified here that jupyter lab should use port 8888.
+        We have specified here that JupyterLab should use port 8888.
 However, this **inside** the container.
 We can not connect to it yet with our browser.

     **Exercise:** Build an image based on this `Dockerfile` and give it a meaningful name.